 Grab your tickets to a Spray Paint ‘n’ Sip Urban Art Workshop here.

-- Candlelight: A Tribute to ABBA at Stan Mansion
+- Candlelight: A Tribute to Radiohead at Stan Mansion on April 6

-- Candlelight: A Tribute to Ed Sheeran at Oak Park Arts Center
+- Candlelight: A Tribute to Queen and More at Oak Park Arts Center on April 23

 See the full list of candlelight concerts taking place in Chicago here.